RoboCupDev/robocup2014-docs/docs/introduction.rst

 tournament types, currently in RoboCup (Rescue, Soccer, Dance, @Home…), and also outside RoboCup (FLL, Sumo…).

 For every tournament one system is required.
-We didn’t want to mix things up.
+We didn't want to mix things up.
 During RoboCup, about 20 systems like this will be running simultaneously to provide access to Chairs for each league.